Cicada-Software/cicada/docs/installing.md

 $ pip install -r requirements.txt
 ```

-Run migrations and build docker executor image (these will need to be re-ran every update):
+Run database migrations (this will need to be re-ran every update):

 ```
 $ python3 -m cicada.api.infra.migrate
-$ docker build -f executor.Dockerfile -t cicada .
 ```

 Then start the server!